Collaborative Supply Chain Management: What It Is and How to Implement It in Your Organization

 Step 3: Invest in Enabling Technology

 Deploy digital platforms that facilitate real-time data exchange, process integration, and performance monitoring.
-Cloud-based supply chain management solutions, real-time analytics, and IoT-enabled visibility tools allow all parties to access up-to-date information on inventory, demand, and shipments.
-Select technologies that are interoperable with your partners’ systems and scalable to support evolving business needs.
+Cloud-based supply chain management solutions, real-time analytics, and IoT visibility tools help partners access current information on inventory, demand, and shipments.

 Step 4: Establish Clear Communication Channels and Data-Sharing Protocols